 PEDAL (Promoting Educational Development and Learning) Scholarship Competitive Application

-The Evanston, Wyoming Cycling Club is pleased to offer two $500 scholarships for post-secondary education to qualified Evanston High School seniors who will be graduating.
+The Evanston, Wyoming Cycling Club is pleased to offer two $500 scholarships for post-secondary education to qualified Evanston High School seniors who will be graduating in 2011.
 A primary purpose of the Cycling Club is to promote education.
 Scholarship requirements include the following:

-- The student shall demonstrate acceptance into any accredited college or university for the 2011-2012 school year.
+The student shall demonstrate acceptance into any accredited college or university for the 2011-2012 school year.